Six Traits of Writing

 Engage in trait-based writing conferences

-A conference is nothing more than a conversation.
+Remember, a conference is nothing more than a conversation.
 It doesn’t have to be a formal 20-minute ordeal at a “conferencing table” in the corner of the room.
-In fact, execute fewer “product” conferences and more “process” conferences.
+I would recommend that you execute fewer “product” conferences and incorporate more “process” conferences.
 This way you can help students when they are in the middle of the writing process instead of after they are “done.”